A mother and her young son look at each other near a window

 Jo, parent

-To support your child to attend an appointment, it might help to give them a clear idea beforehand about what will happen and to prepare together for how they might cope with any challenges.
+It can help to give your child a clear idea about what will happen before and during the appointment.
+You can think together about how they might cope with any challenges.
 You can also ask your GP to make adjustments such as:

 • dimming the lights in the room

-• letting you wait somewhere quiet, or letting you wait outside the surgery and calling you in when the GP is ready
+• letting you wait outside the surgery and calling you in when the GP is ready

 • doing a home visit if your child is struggling to leave the house to attend appointments